Frequently Asked Q’s

 The contract is digital, so I will email you the link to it after your deposit is paid.
 You can take your time going through it & ask if you have any questions, before signing.
 You can sign digitally and once you do, I'll be alerted & I’ll countersign.
 After signing there will be a link to the document in your Client Portal, where you can log in any time to view or print it out (along with any other documents I've sent, including Proposals, Invoices & your Questionnaires).

-If for any reason you choose not to sign it, I'll terminate the project & remove you from my schedule.
-Sorry!
+If for any reason you choose not to sign it (& you’re totally free to do so), I'll refund your deposit, terminate the project & remove you from my schedule. #sorrynotsorry!

 How will I get my design files from you?

 I will load them into a folder on Dropbox or Google Drive, and send you the link so you can download them wherever you are.